 Much like we’ve seen happening in the MCU before, Robbie’s performance gave new life to her character in the comics.
 Considering that this is one of the worst Margot Robbie movies ever, it’s almost incredible to hear that it features one of the most iconic characters she’s played in her career.

 Quentin Tarantino’s love letter to the golden age of Tinseltown is as charming as it is full of life.
 Once Upon a Time in Hollywood is one of those movies that becomes instantly better if you know the true story surrounding some of the characters that appear in it.
-Starring Leonardo DiCaprio and Brad Pitt, Margot Robbie stars as a fictionalized version of Sharon Tate.
+Starring Leonardo DiCaprio and Brad Pitt, Margot Robbie stars as a fictionalized version of Sharon Tate (in a supporting role).

 A clever plot twist on reality itself, this is one of the best Tarantino comedies out there, and the ending wouldn’t feel too out of place on a modern The Twilight Zone episode.